Robert Barnwell Rhett: Support for secession

 On July 31, 1844, Rhett launched the Bluffton Movement, which called for South Carolina to return to nullification or else declare secession.
 It was soon repudiated by more moderate South Carolina Democrats, including even Senator John C. Calhoun, who feared it would endanger the presidential candidacy of James K. Polk.

 Rhett opposed the Compromise of 1850 as against the interests of the slave-holding South.
 He joined fellow Fire-Eaters at the Nashville Convention of 1850, which failed to endorse his aim of secession for the whole South.
 After the Nashville Convention, Rhett, William Lowndes Yancey, and a few others met in Macon, Georgia on August 21, 1850, and formed the short-lived Southern National Party.

-In December 1850, he was elected by South Carolina Legislature to be a U.S. Senator to complete the term left by the death of Calhoun.
-Rhett was the second to be elected to serve the remainder of Calhoun's term.
-The South Carolina Legislature initially elected Franklin Elmore, but Elmore died shortly after taking office, and long before the conclusion of Calhoun's term.
+In December 1850, he was elected by the South Carolina Legislature to complete the U. S. Senate term left by the death of Calhoun, and that of Franklin H. Elmore, who was originally elected to fill the seat, but died shortly after taking office.

 Rhett continued to advocate secession in response to the Compromise, but in 1852, South Carolina refrained from declaring secession and merely passed an ordinance declaring a state's right to secede.
-Disappointed, he resigned his Senate seat.
+Disappointed, he resigned his Senate seat, to be replaced by William F. De Saussure.

-He continued to express his fiery secessionist sentiments through the Charleston Mercury, now edited by his son, Robert Barnwell Rhett Jr.
+Rhett continued to express his fiery secessionist sentiments through the Charleston Mercury, now edited by his son, Robert Barnwell Rhett Jr.

 The 1860 Democratic National Convention met in Charleston, South Carolina and a large bloc of Southern delegates walked out when the platform was insufficiently pro-slavery.
 That led to the division of the party and separate Northern and Southern nominees for president, which practically guaranteed the election of an anti-slavery Republican, which in turn triggered declarations of secession in seven states.
 During the 1860 presidential campaign, a widely credited report in the Nashville Patriot said that the outcome was the intended result of a conspiracy by Rhett, Yancey, and William Porcher Miles hatched at the Southern Convention in Montgomery, Alabama in May 1858.
 One 20th-century historian called the scheme the work of "Rhett–Yancey–Keitt extremists."